corlinp/Hello-RunBox/PyTorch/README.md

-# Python on RunBox
+# PyTorch on RunBox

-*Python is an interpreted high-level programming language for general-purpose programming.*
+*PyTorch is a deep learning framework for fast, flexible experimentation in Python.*

 RunBox can be used to run PyTorch models and analysis in the cloud.
-This example will import an image, run a deployment, and run some python code that uses `torch`.
+This example will import an image, run a deployment, and run some Python code that uses `torch`.
 Assuming you have installed the RunBox CLI, the following commands can be run in your terminal:

 1. Download the `hello_pytorch.py` file in this folder
 2. Import the [PyTorch image](https://hub.docker.com/r/pytorch/pytorch/) from Docker Hub.